How-To Creole

 In this lesson, you will learn how to use the definite article to add more meaning to prepositions of place and direction.

-Now, you don't have to use definite article in this way when you are speaking Creole.
+Now, you don't have to use definite articles in this way when you are speaking Creole.
 But, doing so adds flow and richness to what you are saying.

 Remember, Creole has five definite articles.
 They are a, la, an, lan and nan.